Museum of Copenhagen is a must see for anyone interested in the city.

 Opening hours are subject to change.
 Please visit the museum’s website for more information

-Adults: 110 DKK
+Adults: 110 DKK.

 Prices are subject to change.
 Please visit the museum’s website for more information.